obniz/obniz/doc/connection.md

 ## resetOnDisconnect(reset)

-This let you set `reset_obniz_on_ws_disconnection` after connection established.
+This lets you change the setting of `reset_obniz_on_ws_disconnection` after connection is established.
-By default. obniz will reset when user disconnect web socket from obniz cloud.
+By default, obniz.js resets itself when user disconnects the web socket to obniz cloud.
-It means output value and pwm are all stop at that time. this function can set "do not reset when no one connected to obniz".
+It means the output value and pwm will all stop at that point.
+With the above function, you can nullify these resetting activities.
-This configuration will consist until user web socket disconnected.
+This configuration will remain until the user's web socket gets disconnected.
-Set false to this function to keepworking without user web socket.
+Set this function to false to keep working without the user's web socket.

 ```Javascript
 // Example